tonethar/IGME-230-GDD-Spring-2018/weekly/Week-06A-notes.md

 ## IV.
 "Holy Grail" Walkthrough

 Here the "Holy Grail" is a 3-column layout with equal height columns and a header and footer.
 It will fluidly re-size on a desktop browser.
+Let's build this using Flexbox!
+You will likely be pleased and surprised how little CSS this will take.

 ### IV-A.
 Start files are here: [holy-grail-start.html.zip](../other-files/holy-grail-start.html.zip)